MTHFR – Do you even need activated B’s?

 The purpose of this confusing paragraph, is to illustrate that the whole system is quite complex and operates in a very unique balance, and that MTHFR is only 1 single part of a larger machine.

 It’s really important to appreciate, that nutrients work with, and against, each other.
-Click on figure 2 to see the extent of this.
-Can’t be bothered?
-Hear me out.
+Have a look at the picture next door.
 Let’s take B12 for example….
 High B12 in the body can inhibit zinc, potassium, magnesium, and manganese.
 If Magnesium becomes low, it can elevate calcium, sodium, and even lead!
-Plus all of the other imbalances that can result from the other nutrients mentioned.
+Plus all of the other imbalances that can result from the other nutrients mentioned..

 Pushing one enzyme can inhibit another, and high dose nutrients can cause a negative feedback loop to REDUCE the function of nutrients & enzymes!

-Activated B vitamins commonly prescribed for MTHFR generally contain everything that the supplement companies think we need for MTHFR and methylation.
-They will always have;
+Activated B’s commonly prescribed for MTHFR generally contain everything that the supplement companies think we need for MTHFR and methylation.
+They will always contain;

 - Activated folate